Joseph Aubert

-Joseph-Jean-Felix Aubert (20 August 1849 – 23 May 1924) was a French painter.
+Joseph-Jean-Felix Aubert (20 August 1849 – 23 May 1924) was a French artistic painter.

 Biography

 Joseph Aubert married the daughter of the mathematician Jean Claude Bouquet in 1872.
 In 1873, he was admitted to the Ecole des Beaux-Arts in Paris in the studio of Alexandre Cabanel.
 He specialized in religious painting and stained glass design.

-He notably decorated frescoes the churches Notre-Dame des Champs in Paris and Notre-Dame de Besançon.
+He notably decorated frescoes of the churches Notre-Dame des Champs in Paris and Notre-Dame de Besançon.